Quantum Assemblage Tomography: Effects of sample size on the AIC

 \section{Effects of sample size on the AIC}

 When dealing with small sample sizes, the AIC may exhibit a bias towards more complex models, potentially leading to overfitting.
-To address this, one can use the small sample size corrected version of AIC, known as AICc, which adjusts for the reduced data availability by incorporating a second-order penalty term on the number of model parameters $p$~\cite{hurvich1989RegressionTimeSeries}.
+To address this, one can use the small-sample-size-corrected version of AIC, known as AICc, which adjusts for the reduced data availability by incorporating a second-order penalty term on the number of model parameters $p$~\cite{hurvich1989RegressionTimeSeriesz}.
 Specifically, the AICc is defined as:

 where $n$ is the size of the dataset $\mathbb{D}$.